Ital023/Loans-SpringBoot/README.md

 ```
 GET / - (localhost:8080/customer-loans/{id}) return all of loans availables to specfic user.

 POST / - (localhost:8080/customer-loans) return save the user on db and show the availables loans to get.

+DELETE / - (localhost:8080/customer-loans/{id}) Delete from database the user selected.

 ```